grafana/mimir/docs/sources/helm-charts/mimir-distributed/migration-guides/migrate-from-cortex.md

 ### Use mimirtool

-The `mimirtool config convert` command converts Cortex 1.11 configuration files to Grafana Mimir 2.3 configuration files.
+The `mimirtool config convert` command converts Cortex 1.11 configuration files to Grafana Mimir configuration files.
 It removes any configuration parameters that are no longer available in Grafana Mimir, and it renames configuration parameters that have a new name.
 If you have explicitly set configuration parameters to a value matching the Cortex default, by default, `mimirtool config convert` doesn't update the value.
 To have `mimirtool config convert` update explicitly set values from the Cortex defaults to the new Grafana Mimir defaults, provide the `--update-defaults` flag.
-Refer to [convert](/docs/mimir/v2.5.x/operators-guide/tools/mimirtool/#convert) for more information on using `mimirtool` for configuration conversion.
+Refer to [convert](/docs/mimir/latest/operators-guide/tools/mimirtool/#convert) for more information on using `mimirtool` for configuration conversion.

-## Migrating to Grafana Mimir using Helm
+## Migrate to Grafana Mimir using Helm

 You can migrate to the Grafana Mimir Helm chart (`grafana/mimir-distributed` v3.1.0) from the Cortex Helm chart (`cortex-helm/cortex` v1.7.0).